Falk33n/teknik-expressen/README.md

 ## License

-This project is licensed under the MIT License.
+Distributed under the MIT License.
+This project is open source and free to use, modify, and distribute under the terms of the MIT License.

+You can find the full license text in the [LICENSE](LICENSE) file.

 ## Acknowledgments